heroku/langchain-heroku/docs/langgraph_101_verification_summary.md

 ### 3. LangGraph Compatibility

-All LangGraph components work seamlessly with CharHeroku:
+All LangGraph components work seamlessly with ChatHeroku:

 - ✅ **StateGraph**: Workflow creation and compilation
 - ✅ **Nodes and Edges**: Graph structure definition